HappyPathway/ai-library-framework/autodoc/dependencies.md

 Distro - an OS platform information API

-AgentRunResult(output="The 'distro' Python package provides a stable API to reliably identify the underlying Linux or BSD operating system distribution and its version.
-It is primarily used by developers and system administrators needing to query OS platform details within their Python applications or scripts, often for conditional logic or system reporting.")
+AgentRunResult(output="The 'distro' Python package provides an API to retrieve operating system platform information, specifically for Linux and various BSD distributions.
+It is primarily used by developers and system administrators to identify the OS, enabling them to write platform-aware code or perform OS-dependent system tasks.")

 **Links:** [Website](https://pypi.org/project/distro/)